SimoneDalka/SalesTax/README.md

 #### Clean & Build from Command Prompt
 If you love the "*Command Prompt*" you can compile the entire solution from command line:
-- open a command prompt in solution folder
+- open a command prompt in solution folder (where the *SalesTax.sln* file is located)
 - "*dotnet restore*"
 - "*dotnet build*"